Kong/docs.konghq.com/app/konnect/analytics/explorer.md

 ### Time intervals

 The time frame selector controls the time frame of data visualized, which indirectly controls the granularity of the data.
-For example, the “5M” selection displays 5 minutes in 1-second resolution data, while longer time frames display minute, hour, or days resolution data.
+For example, the “5M” selection displays five minutes in one-second resolution data, while longer time frames display minute, hour, or days resolution data.

 All time interval presets are **relative**.
 For custom reports, you can also choose a **custom** date range.